sercp

 I decided that most effective baud rate will 38400Bd (~91T per bit).
 The routines for sending and receiving the data looks similar, but there is some time gap between sending (receiving) bits to rotate accumulator, increase pointer to data and tests for Break key and end of data block.
 Of course every action is done during actual byte time slot.
 Byte transfer has precise timing based on start bits.
 All receiving/sending data manipulation are done at the time of transmission each byte, that allows to use only one stop bit and next byte can folow immediatelly.
 There is no need (and no time ;]) to flow control between every byte.
 These facts are the reason what sercp works well with USB-serial cables.

-Next step was to write code to read/write files from/to disk using „ultimate“ disk operating system for Speccy – ESXDOS.
-Doing this was amazingly easy with Esxdos services.
-Many thanks to Miguel Guerreiro for providing Esxdos programmers documentation.
+Next step was to write code to read/write files from/to disk using „ultimate“ disk operating system for Speccy – esxDOS.
+Doing this was amazingly easy with esxDOS services.
+Many thanks to Miguel Guerreiro for providing esxDOS programmers documentation.

 Scope pictures